Gary Windass: Storylines

 Overtime, Gary plans to usurp control of the Underworld Factory and conducts a plan where his client Derek Milligan (Craige Els) - who owes Gary money - is summoned to pose as a businessman seeking to rebuild the Underworld Factory.
-Gary soon blackmails Derek into upholding his scheme to takeover the factory, going as far as to threaten his family should he not comply with his orders.
+Gary soon blackmails Derek into upholding his scheme to take over the factory, going as far as to threaten his family should he not comply with his orders.
 However, when Derek attempts to stand up to Gary and nearly foils his scheme as a result, Gary retaliates by holding him captive until Christmas Eve that year.
-Because of this, Derek has lost his last-chance of reconciling with his ex-wife and their children.
+Because of this, Derek has lost his last chance of reconciling with his ex-wife and their children.
 Seeking retribution, Derek steals a gun from Gary's shop and ends up instigating a siege in The Rovers while trying to find Gary.
 When Gary attempts to call his bluff, Derek fires the gun to prove his intent on killing Gary - unknowingly shooting Michelle's estranged husband, Robert Preston (Tristan Gemmill), in the process.
 Derek's siege culminates with him and Gary fighting near a roof, whereupon Shona gets shot during the struggle - wherein Gary also gets shot before Derek ends up tumbling below the roof.
 Gary attempts to bring Derek up to safety, but loses his grip and could only watch as Derek falls to his death.
-Gary is later rushed to hospital, where he learns that Shona has recovered from her gunshot wound while Robert has died from his injuries.
+Gary is later rushed to the hospital, where he learns that Shona will recover from her gunshot wound while Robert has died from his injuries.